John Koronka: Florida Marlins

 On January 13, 2009, Koronka signed a minor league deal with the Florida Marlins.
 He started two games for the Marlins (0-2, 11.75 E.R.A.) and spent most of the season with the New Orleans Zephyrs.
 He was granted free agency on October 8, 2009.

 Los Angeles Dodgers

 On January 28, 2010, Koronka signed a minor league contract with the Los Angeles Dodgers with an invite to spring training.
 He began 2010 with the Chattanooga Lookouts in the Double-A Southern League.
 After seven starts with the Lookouts he was promoted to the AAA Albuquerque Isotopes.
 He made one start with the Isotopes, allowing eight runs in 11/3 innings.
 He was released on June 2.

 Lancaster Barnstormers

-On July 26, 2010, Koronka signed a contract with the Lancaster Barnstormers of the Independent Atlantic League.
+On July 26, 2010, Koronka signed a contract with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He was released on August 3, 2010.
-He was re-signed on March 8, 2011.
+In 2 games 2.1 innings of relief he went 0-0 with a horrible 19.29 ERA and 3 strikeouts.

+Southern Maryland Blue Crabs

+On August 7, 2010, Koronka signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 6 games (5 starts) throwing 15.1 innings he went 0-4 with a horrific 11.74 ERA and 14 strikeouts.

+Lancaster Barnstormers (second stint)

+On March 8, 2011, Koronka signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+He appeared in 2 games (1 start) throwing 1 inning going 0-0 with a 0.00 ERA and 0 strikeouts.
+He was released on April 17.